Gao Song (chemist): Career

 Department of Chemistry at Peking University in 2006.
-From 2013-2017, he was a Vice President at Peking University.
+From 2013 to 2017, he was a vice president at Peking University.

 In 2018, he was appointed President of South China University of Technology.

 Research

 Gao has undertaken research on inorganic chemistry and molecular magnetism.
 He has published over 300 papers in these topics.

 Awards

 In 2007, Gao was elected a member of Chinese Academy of Sciences and a fellow of the Royal Society of Chemistry, UK.